 I recommend placing the ingredients on top of Onigiri, like in the picture above.
 It's easy to see what's inside, but it also looks so cute!

-Why don't you mix in ingredients like salty and spicy for a savory flavor?
+More variations for onigiri with tuna?
+I've got some suggestions for you!
+You can mix in ingredients like salty and spicy for a savory flavor!

 Check this recipe for more Onigiri filling ideas: 17 Easy Onigiri Recipes 🍙 (Japanese Rice Balls) Without Nori Seaweed.

-Tuna mayo onigiri pairs well with anything!
-Here is an example of light lunch.
+Tuna mayo onigiri pairs well with various Japanese dishes!
+Here's an example of a light lunch with a delightful side dish.

 - Tamagoyaki (Japanese rolled omelet)